-The green flash image at the top of this post was taken by Jim Grant, our friend on Facebook.
-He captured it off the coast of Ocean Beach, California.
-He called it a mock mirage green flash.
+The green flash image at the top of this post was taken by Jim Grant, an EarthSky friend on Facebook.
+He captured it off the coast of Ocean Beach, California, and identified it a mock mirage green flash.

-You can see green flashes with the eye, when sky conditions are just right, if you are looking toward a very clear and very distant horizon.
-That’s why those who see green flashes most often see them over a sea horizon.
-You also must be looking just at sunset, at the last moment before the sun disappears below the horizon.
-And you have to be careful not to look too soon.
-Wait until just the thinnest rim of the sun appears above the horizon.
-If you look too soon, the light of the sunset will dazzle (or damage) your eyes, and you’ll miss your green flash chance that day.
+Most people see green flashes just at sunset, at the last moment before the sun disappears below the horizon.
+Be careful and don’t look too soon.
+If you do look too soon, the light of the sunset will dazzle (or damage) your eyes, and you’ll miss your green flash chance that day.

 But if you wait – looking away until just the thinnest rim of the sun appears above the horizon – that day’s green flash could be yours.

 Of course, the green flash can be seen before sunrise, too, although it’s harder at that time of day to know precisely when to look.

 There are many different types of green flash.
 Some describe a streak or ray of the color green … like a green flame shooting up from the sunrise or sunset horizon.

 The most common green flash, though – the one most people describe – is a flash of the color green seen when the sun is nearly entirely below the horizon.

 Again … you need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
 That’s why these green flashes, streaks, and rays are most often seen over the ocean.
 But you can see them over land, too, if your horizon is far enough away.

 Pollution or haze on the horizon will hide this instantaneous flash of the color green.